tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/音频和视频管理/音频管理/音频选择与测试_intl_en.md

 - After the call is connected, enter the meeting ID and press **#** for confirmation as prompted.
 - Enter your attendee ID and press **#** for confirmation.
 - If **You have joined the meeting, and x attendees are in the meeting currently** is prompted, you have joined the meeting successfully.
 - If you use a mobile phone to dial the number, you can press and hold `0` to enter the **+** sign; on a VoIP phone, press and hold " " to enter **+**; on a general landline phone, enter **0086** to indicate the **+86** code.
 Then, enter the attendee ID and press **#** for confirmation as prompted.
 - After you enter the attendee ID, the landline or mobile phone rather than the PC mic and speaker will be used as the meeting audio source, which has a more stable call audio quality.
 If you don't enter the attendee ID but directly press **#** to join the meeting, you will enter the meeting as an independent attendee, and howling may occur on the phone and your original device in the meeting.

->Warning：Pstn is currently reclaimed as a paid function, which can only be used by corporate accounts and purchased Pstn capabilities。
+>!
+Pstn is currently reclaimed as a paid function, which can only be used by corporate accounts and purchased Pstn capabilities。